CamoRF/Red-Faction-Armageddon-Improvement-Patch/README.md

 * Improves general lighting quality
 * Improved alien lighting
 * Improves blood decals (needs details)
+* Increases number of aliens that spawn per wave (not all waves done, up to wave 15 or so, only singleplayer waves changed for the most part so far, not final)
 * Increases decal lifetimes
 * Increases draw distance of shadows
 * Increases draw distance of blood, bullet hole and blast decals